zencart/utf8mb4-converter/readme.md

 This PHP script can be used to convert your MySQL database tables to utf8mb4 while retaining the integrity of all internal multibyte characters.

+## REQUIREMENTS
-REQUIREMENTS:  For best results, use MySQL 5.7 or newer and Zen Cart v1.5.6 or newer BEFORE PROCEEDING.
+For best results, use MySQL 5.7 or newer and Zen Cart v1.5.6 or newer BEFORE PROCEEDING.

+## IMPORTANT
-IMPORTANT: It's actually very important to be using Zen Cart v1.5.6 or even 1.5.7 before proceeding with this conversion, because the upgrade steps in v156/v157 increase database table sizes to allow for the larger storage requirements of multibyte characters.
-If you run this conversion on shorter fields then you may experience loss of data or the script may even fail if the database has strict mode enabled and the fields aren't long enough for the larger characters.*
+It's actually **very important** to be using Zen Cart v1.5.6 or even 1.5.7 before proceeding with this conversion, because the upgrade steps in v156/v157 increase database table sizes to allow for the larger storage requirements of multibyte characters.
+If you run this conversion on shorter fields then you may experience loss of data or the script may even fail if the database has strict mode enabled and the fields aren't long enough for the larger characters.

+#### Generic Script
+While this script was primarily set up to assist Zen Cart users, nothing in it is specific to Zen Cart.
+In theory one could use it to migrate all the tables in any database to utf8mb4.

-CAUTION: ALWAYS MAKE A DATABASE BACKUP FIRST!!!!
+## CAUTION: ALWAYS MAKE A DATABASE BACKUP FIRST!!!!

-Instructions:
+## Instructions:

 0) BACKUP YOUR DATABASE!!!